World Cultures Program Mission Statement

-Started with a grant awarded over 10 years ago and a mandate from a joint administrative and faculty committee to enhance the curriculum and campus life and celebrate the ethnic and cultural diversity on the San Diego City College campus, the World Cultures Program endeavors to expose students, faculty, staff, and the community to a broad array of film, drama, literature, lectures, and music representative of the rich cultural diversity found around the globe across people, groups, beliefs, traditions, customs, and the arts.
-It accomplishes its mission by providing a forum for a rich medley of artists, musicians, singers, dancers, actors, writers, historians, spokespersons for numerous causes, athletes and educators representative of diverse cultures each fall and spring semester.
+Started in the mid-‘80s with funds from the estate of Frank Curran, former mayor of San Diego, the program’s mission is to increase the understanding, appreciation, and celebration of global human diversity on the SDCC campus and in the world.The World Cultures Program exposes students, faculty, staff, and the community to a broad array of film, drama, literature, lectures, and music representative of the rich cultural diversity found around the globe and across people, groups, beliefs, traditions, customs, and the arts.
+It provides a forum for a rich medley of artists, musicians, singers, dancers, actors, writers, historians, spokespersons for numerous causes, athletes and educators representing diverse cultures each fall and spring semester.

 Every year, the World Cultures Program sponsors some 30 events on campus, with an average annual attendance of more than 3,000.
 Co-Directors Sofia Laurein and Elizabeth Meehan make every effort to offer a broad spectrum of programming that adequately represents the needs and desires of the campus community.
 When possible, World Cultures also sponsors programs hosted by various departments to add to or illuminate the meaning of holidays, historic events, and specially designated months of the year, such as, Black History Month, Women History Month, Asian-Pacific American Month, Hispanic Heritage Month, Disability Month, Native American Heritage Month and more.